-The new research showed that in recent years, calls to poison control centers in the U.S. about kratom have increased dramatically, up from only 13 calls in 2011 to 682 by 2017.
-Of these, 32 percent resulted in admission to a hospital, and more than half involved serious medical consequences, including tachycardia (rapid heartbeat), agitation, high blood pressure, seizures, coma, kidney failure, and death.
-Of the 11 deaths reported, 9 involved people who had taken kratom with another drug: alcohol, diphenhydramine (Benadryl, an antihistamine and sedative), benzodiazepines (anti-anxiety drugs), fentanyl, or cocaine.
+Earlier research elsewhere revealed that calls to U.S. poison control centers about kratom increased from only 13 in 2011 to 682 by 2017.
+Of these, 32 percent resulted in hospital admission, and more than half involved serious medical consequences, including tachycardia (rapid heartbeat), agitation, high blood pressure, seizures, coma, kidney failure, and death.
+Of the 11 deaths reported, 9 involved people who had taken kratom with alcohol, Benadryl (an antihistamine and sedative), anti-anxiety drugs, fentanyl, or cocaine.

-Kratom is illegal in six states and the District of Columbia and is on the Drug Enforcement Administration’s list of drugs and chemicals of concern.
-In November 2017, FDA Commissioner Scott Gottlieb, M.D. warned against using kratom, particularly by people addicted to heroin and other opioids.
-He noted that the FDA has reports of kratom supplements being laced with opioids such as hydrocodone.
-Reportedly, kratom products are sold widely in smoke shops and elsewhere in the form of powders meant to be consumed as tea to help lessen the effects of opioid withdrawal.
+Kratom is currently illegal in six states and the District of Columbia and is on the Drug Enforcement Administration’s list of drugs and chemicals of concern.
+In November 2017, FDA Commissioner Scott Gottlieb, M.D., warned against its use, particularly by people addicted to heroin and other opioids.
+He cited FDA reports of kratom supplements being laced with opioids such as hydrocodone.
 In 2017 the FDA reported 44 deaths related to kratom.

 No controlled clinical trials have been published on the safety and efficacy of kratom in humans for pain control or opioid withdrawal.
 And because there’s no doubt that some kratom products are adulterated – possibly with toxic drugs – it is impossible to know whether supplements containing kratom, or claiming to contain it, are safe.